-There is no clear evidence why you shouldn’t do it.
+There is no clear evidence that babies cannot drink milk straight from the refrigerator.
 However, since babies are sensitive and still building their immune system, it is better to feed moderately cool or warm milk or refer to special health advice (3).

 5. Can cold milk cause constipation in babies?